likel/fizz-buzz/README.md

 # fizz-buzz
-This is first repository to test the features of GitHub.
+This is my first repository to test the features of GitHub.

 ## Task